AstrickHarren/forever-gyros/content/features/design-system.md

 badgeColor: "#7c3aed"
 features:
   - title: "Modern UI Components"
-    description: "A complete set of pre-built components designed for SaaS websites.
+    description: "A complete set of pre-built components designed for Otter websites.
 From navigation bars to pricing tables, everything you need is included."
   - title: "Responsive Design"
     description: "Every component is fully responsive and tested across all device sizes.
 Your website will look great on everything from phones to large displays."
   - title: "Custom Typography"